Professional edition active

 Documentation

 The medical record should contain a complete report of the actual or suspected abuse, preferably in the patient’s own words.
-A detailed description of any injuries should be included, supported by photographs, drawings, x-rays, and other objective documentation (eg, laboratory test results) when possible.
+A detailed description of any injuries should be included, supported by photographs, drawings, radiographs, and other objective documentation (eg, laboratory test results) when possible.
 Specific examples of how needs are not being met, despite an agreed-on care plan and adequate resources, should be documented.

 Diagnosis reference

 1. 1.
-Ramirez M, Solomon J, Riquelme M, et al: Development and Spanish translation of the Weinberg Center Risk and Abuse Prevention Screen (WC-RAPS).
-J Elder Abuse Negl31 (1):38–55, 2019. doi: 10.1080/08946566.2018.1531099 Epub 2018 Nov 8
+Ramirez M, Solomon J, Riquelme M, et al. Development and Spanish translation of the Weinberg Center Risk and Abuse Prevention Screen (WC-RAPS).
+J Elder Abuse Negl.
+31 (1):38–55, 2019. doi: 10.1080/08946566.2018.1531099 Epub 2018 Nov 8

 Treatment of Elder Abuse

-An interdisciplinary team approach (involving physicians, nurses, social workers, lawyers, law enforcement officials, psychiatrists, and other practitioners) is essential.
+An interdisciplinary team approach (involving physicians, nurses, social workers, lawyers, law enforcement officials, psychiatrists, and other professionals) is essential.
 Any previous intervention (eg, court orders of protection) and the reason for its failure should be investigated to avoid repeating any mistakes.

 Intervention